schacon/showoff/example/features/slide_classes.md

 !SLIDE columns

-# Columns
+# !SLIDE columns

 ## One Column

 The content will space the length of the entire slide.

-!SLIDE columns
+!SLIDE comparison

-# Columns
+# !SLIDE comparison

 ## Markdown